miranda-ng/miranda-ng/plugins/SmileyAdd/docs/smileyadd_readme.txt

 For true Unicode operation of Unicode SmileyAdd Unicode Smiley Packs required

-SmileyAdd will work only with Miranda 0.6 or later.
+SmileyAdd will work only with Miranda NG 0.92 or later.
-Unicode SmileyAdd will only work with Unicode Miranda and Windows 2000 or later.
+Unicode SmileyAdd will only work with Unicode Miranda NG and Windows XP or later.

 GIF with "Disposal method" "To Previous" not supported